vianeyt/Weather-app/README.md

 # Weather-app
-Weather app that displays in the terminal the current weather as well as the weather for the next x hours
+Weather app that displays in the terminal the current weather as well as wind speed, humidity, what the temperture feels like in farenheit and celisus